 - Nancy Knowlton Sant Chair for Marine Science, the Smithsonian National Museum of Natural History.

-- Mark Eakin coordinator, the National Oceanic and Atmospheric Administration's Coral Reef Watch program.
+- C. Mark Eakin coordinator, the National Oceanic and Atmospheric Administration's Coral Reef Watch program.

 - Andrew Revkin writes the Dot Earth blog for The New York Times; Senior Fellow for Environmental Understanding at Pace University.